-Our strategic approach to maintaining and developing the best talent starts with supporting and retaining our existing leadership and workforce talent.
+Our integrated talent management framework supports the workforce planning and development requirements across Downer.
+This strategic approach to maintaining and developing the best talent starts with supporting, developing and retaining our existing leadership, management and workforce talent.

 We regularly monitor the labour and industry markets in which we work to:

 - Develop retention strategies for high risk casual workforces

 - Retain and transition specialist and skilled workers across projects within Downer Group

 - Involve our operational and HR/IR teams at the bid and tender stage of the project lifecycle

 - Analyse tertiary education and school leavers’ choices and pathways (i.e. upcoming talent pipeline)